HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 ## Heroku

-The steps for deployment were as follows:
+The steps for deployment are as follows:
 1. Fork or clone this repository
 2. Log in to Heroku and create an App
-3. At the Deploy tab, select GitHub as the deployment method.
+3. At the Deploy tab, select GitHub as the deployment method
 4. Select your repository name and click Search.
 Once it is found, click Connect.
 5. Select the branch to be deployed, then click Deploy Branch.
 6. The deployment process should happen smoothly if all deployment files are fully functional
 7. Click now the button Open App on the top of the page to access your App.

+In case of need to change to stack-20 in Heroku will be done by:
+1. In Heroku click on Account Settings (under the avatar menu) on the Heroku Dashboard.
+2. Scroll down to the API Key section and click Reveal.
+Copy the key.
+3. Back in your IDE workspace, enter the following command in the terminal: heroku login -i , and enter your email then API key that you copied when prompted.
+4. Then use the command heroku stack:set heroku-20 -a <the_name_of_your_app>
+5. Now deploy again in the Heroku app

 ## [View live website](https://project-5-image-identification-4f5afac6ab95.herokuapp.com/)